aphiria/aphiria/README.md

 <h2 id="parsing-request-data">Parsing Request Data</h2>

 Your controllers might need to do more advanced reading of request data, such as reading cookies, reading multipart bodies, or determining the content type of the request.
-To simplify this kind of work, and instance of `RequestParser` is set in your controller:
+To simplify this kind of work, an instance of `RequestParser` is set in your controller:

 ```php
 class JsonPrettifierController extends Controller